qntm/base1/README.md

 The methods `encodeL` and `decodeL` map buffers to Base1 string lengths.
 An empty buffer is mapped to length 0, 1-byte buffers are mapped to lengths from 1 to 256 inclusive, 2-byte buffers are mapped to lengths from 257 to 65,792 inclusive, 3-byte buffers are mapped to lengths from 65,793 to 16,843,008 inclusive, and so on.

 The maximum safe integer in JavaScript is [`Number.MAX_SAFE_INTEGER`](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Number/MAX_SAFE_INTEGER) = 9007199254740991, which corresponds to the 7-byte sequence 0x1E 0xFE 0xFE 0xFE 0xFE 0xFE 0xFE.
-Passing 0x1E 0xFE 0xFE 0xFE 0xFE 0xFE 0xFF or a longer or "greater" buffer to `encodeL` results in an error; passing 9007199254740992 or higher to `decodeL` causes a similar error.
+Passing a longer or "greater" buffer (e.g. ending in 0xFF instead) to `encodeL` results in an error; passing 9007199254740992 or higher to `decodeL` causes a similar error.

 ### encode and decode